RSK Node Setup Guide¶

 For this case of use, we only use the proxy to redirect all the incoming requests from 80/tcp to the 4444 port.

-Go to /etc/haproxy
+Go to /etc/haproxy and modify haproxy.cfg in this way:

 global